Real-time, accurate cardiac arrest documentation benefits everyone involved

 “Our own EMR is not made to document everything you need to document during a code in real time.
 For example, you can’t chart that you gave a med that hasn’t been ordered and processed through pharmacy, and that takes 15 minutes.
 And how often when a code happens do you have room for a workstation on wheels that fits into a hospital room with all the other equipment?”— Brian Pfannenstiel, Director of Critical Care, HaysMed

 Today’s mobile technology enables easier, more accurate ways to document a code.
 For instance, the Redivus Code Blue app provides digital documentation during a cardiac arrest from a phone or tablet.
 Any member of the code team can start the Redivus app and use it to keep time, record compressions and medications, and document every intervention.

 At the end of the code, the Redivus solution delivers time-stamped, detailed documentation.
 This report can be sent to the hospital EMR and signed electronically by the physician who led the code.

 “The Redivus app’s documentation was incredibly accurate, down to the second.
 I compared the code timestamps on the app with my notes and other electronic and written documentation from multiple departments such as lab, x-ray, respiratory therapy, cath lab, etc. It was all there.”— Jen Brewer, ICU Nurse

 Redivus Code Blue app captures more data

-Redivus Health worked with a large hospital client to perform side-by-side comparisons of data from their EMR documentation system with the Redivus Code Blue data.
-This comparison revealed that the Redivus software collected, on average, 3x more data points than the hospital EMR, providing more complete and accurate documentation of each cardiac arrest.
+Redivus Health worked with a large hospital client to perform side-by-side comparisons of data from their EHR documentation system with the Redivus Code Blue data.
+This comparison revealed that the Redivus software collected, on average, 3x more data points than the hospital EHR, providing more complete and accurate documentation of each cardiac arrest.